ibm-cloud-docs/databases-for-mysql/howto-changing-config.md

 [`innodb_lru_scan_depth`](https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_lru_scan_depth){: .external}

 - Description: A parameter that influences the algorithms and heuristics for the [flush](https://dev.mysql.com/doc/refman/5.7/en/glossary.html#glos_flush){: .external} operation for the InnoDB [buffer pool](https://dev.mysql.com/doc/refman/5.7/en/glossary.html#glos_buffer_pool){: .external}.
 A setting smaller than the default is generally suitable for most workloads.
-A value that is much higher than necessary may impact performance.
+A value that is much higher than necessary might impact performance.
 Only consider increasing the value if you have spare I/O capacity under a typical workload.
 - Default: `256`
 - Minimum: `128`
 - Maximum: `2048`